FRCTeam1073-TheForceTeam/nanovision2023/README.md

 # Networking Requirements For Robot Configuration

-WiFi must be turned off and disabled.y
+WiFi must be turned off and disabled.

 In the IPV4 settings for the first video server.